sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 FauxRPC generates mock data from arbitrary Protobuf schemas.
 It ingests schemas after startup.
 Users upload `.proto` schemas or descriptors dynamically, and FauxRPC instantly configures itself to parse, generate, and route gRPC mock requests.

 Because of this runtime flexibility, FauxRPC historically relied on `dynamicpb`.
-It worked fine for local development mocks, but the overhead of reflection-heavy parsing on large payloads or fast mock workloads created a noticeable CPU bottleneck.
+It worked fine for local development mocks.
+However, the overhead of reflection-heavy parsing on large payloads or fast mock workloads created a noticeable CPU bottleneck.

-I have switched FauxRPC to use `hyperpb` for dynamic schemas specifically on `amd64` and `arm64` platforms, where the optimized bytecode engine is fully supported.
-The switch dramatically improved parsing performance and reduced allocation overhead.
+I recently switched FauxRPC to use `hyperpb` for dynamic schemas on `amd64` and `arm64` platforms, where the optimized bytecode engine is fully supported.
+The switch drastically improved parsing performance and dropped allocation overhead.

 ---